Working with Cell Content

 $$("ssheet").sortRange("B2:B4");

-// sorts the specifed range in the descending order
+// sorts the specified range in the descending order

 $$("ssheet").sortRange("B2:B4", "desc");